How to watch the Pokemon Presents Direct livestream today

 Looking for how to watch Pokemon Presents Direct?
 Well you're at the right place to learn more about today's (August 18) showcase.

 Nintendo and The Pokemon Company are airing a special Pokemon Presents livestream, focused on new games and updates for the historic franchise.
-Just below, you can see that the Pokemon Presents livestream will be kicking off at approximately 6AM PT/9AM ET/2PM BST, and you can catch the action over on Nintendo's official YouTube channel.
+Just below, you can see that the Pokemon Presents livestream will be kicking off at approximately 6AM PT/9AM ET/2PM BST, and you can catch the action over on The Pokemon YouTube channel - or watch it above!

 👀A #PokemonPresents video presentation will take place tomorrow at 6:00 a.m.
 PDT on the official Pokémon YouTube channel.You tuning in, Trainers?
 Get a reminder: https://t.co/KoNTWRKSUq pic.twitter.com/6oDXxk8yrPAugust 17, 2021